Nighthawk42/MiraiAssist/README.md

 ## Project Status
 This project is very much in the alpha state.
 It works.
 But it still has quirks and improvement.
 Especially in the GUI department.
 I have little to no experience designing nice GUIs.

+## TODO

+Add a hot-word like "Hey Mirai".
+Design a better GUI.
+Maybe use a TUI instead?
+Move everything to an embedded Python.

  ## Features

  *   **Voice & Text Input:** Interact via Push-to-Talk, a Record button, or a text input box.